praekelt/seed-auth-api/docs/http_api.rst

     Add a user to an existing organization.

-    Requires admin user, or any user that has 'org:admin' or 'org:write' permissions, with object_id equal to organization_id.
+    Requires admin user, or any user that has 'org:admin' permissions for that organization.

     :<json int user_id: The ID of the user to add.